rupurt/odbc-scanner-duckdb-extension/README.md

 For a full list of supported values read the [connection string](./docs/ODBC_CONNECTION_STRING_AND_DSN_FORMATS.md) documentation.

+## ODBC Drivers

+Drivers can be downloaded from most vendors.
+This package manages ODBC drivers through the [odbc-drivers-nix](https://github.com/rupurt/odbc-drivers-nix) flake.
+If you'd like to have nix download and manage drivers and their dependencies follow the instructions in the [README](https://github.com/rupurt/odbc-drivers-nix#add-the-odbc-drivers-nix-overlay-to-your-own-flake).

 ## Development

 This repository manages development dependencies such drivers and shared libraries with [nix](https://nixos.org).
 It assumes you